|Posted: 2018-11-12 09:18|

 This will load the Report shown below:

-Step 3 - Set up a Scheduled Email
+Step 3 - Setup a Scheduled Email (optional)

-Rather than having to periodically check the email to review Imports, you can create a Scheduled Email to send through the details of failed Imports.
+Rather than having to periodically check the above Report to review Imports, you can create a Scheduled Email to send a summary of automated Imports to the relevant Users in your organisation.
 Details on how to setup and configure Scheduled Emails can be found on our Knowledge Base.

-When setting up this Scheduled Email you will want to consider how often you want to be notified of these errors - this will need to work in line with your Report’s criteria and who should be notified.
-We would also recommend only sending the Report when it is not empty, especially if you are running this frequently.
+When setting up this Scheduled Email, consider how often you would like to be notified of any errors - this will need to work in line with your Report’s criteria and how often your processes are running.
+For example, if you have lots of processes that are dealing with specific files that run every hour, your report will need to take this into consideration.
+If you added a criteria that only shows Imports from the last hour, you could end up losing visibility of vital Import information.
+Lastly, we would also recommend only sending the Report when it is not empty, especially if you are running this frequently.

-All of these tools should now provide you with a method to better monitor your SFTP Imports and any potential issues with your data you might encounter.
+All of these tools together will now provide you with a better method to monitor your SFTP/FTP Imports and any potential issues they may encounter.